FKnight-cyber/myfoods/README.md

   npm install -f
 ```

-In back-end, add the build script to package.json
-"build": "tsc"
-had to remove it due vercel build script for deploy.

 Create database

 The application is currently deployed on Heroku, but if you want to run it locally...